ankitashrivastava291995/myfirstweb-64717/src/pages/portfolio/project-1.md

 ---
+title: >-
-title: "Our Technology-enabled solutions are tailored\_to meet the demands of individuals &\_organisations……."
+  Our Technology-enabled solutions are tailored to meet the demands of individuals & organisations…….
 subtitle: >-
   Our Technology-enabled solutions are tailored to meet the demands of individuals &  organisations…….